realworldocaml/book/en/02-guided-tour.md

 match any list with exactly three elements, and will bind those elements to the variables `x`, `y` and `z`.

+#### The `List` module

 So far, we've built up all of our list functions using pattern matching and recursion.
 But in practice, this isn't usually necessary.
-Just like there's an `Option` module with useful functions for dealing with options, there's a `List` module with useful functions for dealing with lists.
+OCaml libraries are organized into _modules_, and there is a module in Core called `List` which contains many useful functions for dealing with lists.
 For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 # List.map ~f:String.length languages;;